 A shift in administration of the school in 1880 raised questions about whether the problems rested solely with the students.
 It also brought to attention the matter of the boys’ general education.
 The changes at Kohimarama were part of major educational developments that came with the dissolution of the provinces in 1876 and the introduction of a national state education system the following year.
 The establishment of the Department of Education under the auspices of the 1877 Education Act and the appointment of Rev. William Habens as the first Inspector General of Schools provided a central education bureaucracy to which specialist institutions like the Kohimarama Naval Training School could be transferred.
 The shift from Marine to Education Department in 1880 coupled with apparent unrest amongst staff prompted a governmental inquiry into the management and working of the school.

 This was conducted by the Inspector General who was particularly concerned about the unstable staffing situation.
 That there had been 66 resignations or dismissals in 68 months was variably attributed to the authoritarian nature of Captain Breton’s management, unsuitable living quarters for staff (especially those with families), and uncertainty of tenure (as dismissals could be made with just a week’s notice).
-Habens hoped that formalising appointments under the new Department of Education might improve matters somewhat, as the Education Act had stipulated that, unless there was gross misconduct, dismissals required a three month notice period.
+Habens hoped that formalising appointments under the new Department of Education might improve matters, as the Education Act had stipulated that, unless there was gross misconduct, dismissals required a three month notice period.
 He felt also that limiting staffing to naval personnel was inappropriate, for educational and personal reasons.
-This not only narrowed selection that obliged them to make unsuitable appointments, he believed, but the ‘roving disposition of seafaring men’ did not bode well for consistency of provision.
-Constant change provided little opportunity for rapport to develop between the boys and the staff members as each instructor became ‘part of a machine’, with ‘the mechanical and routine element in the school’ taking precedence over the personal (AJHR 1880 H-01g: 3-4).
+This not only narrowed selection, causing the making of unsuitable appointments he believed, but the ‘roving disposition of seafaring men’ did not bode well for consistency of provision.
+Constant change provided little opportunity for rapport to develop between the boys and the staff as each instructor became ‘part of a machine’, with ‘the mechanical and routine element in the school’ taking precedence over the personal (AJHR 1880 H-01g: 3-4).

 The end of the school